 To break away from the monotony of routine tasks, there is gamification.

-According to recent gamification studies, around 48% of employees have agreed that gamification helps in increasing engagement, and 72% state that gamification inspires them to work harder.
+According to recent gamification studies, around 48% of employees have agreed that gamification affects increasing engagement and 72% state that gamification inspires them to work harder.

 As they say, happy employees make the company happy.